rossta/rossta.github.com/source/blog/2016-05-13-web-push-notifications-from-rails.html.md

   - JavaScript
 ---

+*Update: Check out [Using the Push API with VAPID](https://rossta.net/blog/using-the-web-push-api-with-vapid.html) to use the voluntary server identification protocol in place of GCM app settings for sending push notifications to Chrome*

 We've had push notifications in our mobile and desktop apps for sometime.
 It's now becoming possible on the open web.

 Web Push notifications are powerful because they allow you to engage with your users *even when they're not on your site*.